-- Plans address at least one of the instructional requirements set forth in IEPs and 504 plans.
+- Plans address at least some instructional requirements set forth in IEPs and 504 plans.
 However, it is not clear that other planned supports will be helpful in supporting students to meet the learning objectives. - The supports would work for almost any learning objective.
-Therefore, supports are not closely connected to the learning objectives or central focus (e.g., pair high and low students during partner work without a specific description of how that supports students with a specific need, check on students who are usually having trouble, without any specific indication of what the candidate might be checking for, such as general difficulties with literacy skills, knowledge, and/or challenges that are widely experienced by learners, such as time-on-task, excessive talking, and so on). - Supports are tied to learning objectives within each lesson, but there is no central focus.
+Therefore, supports are not closely connected to the learning objectives or central focus (e.g., pair high and low students during partner work without a specific description of how that supports students with a specific need, check on students who are usually having trouble without any specific indication of what the candidate might be checking for, such as applying new color concepts to students' artistic production). - Supports are tied to learning objectives within each lesson, but there is no central focus.